codalab/codalab-worksheets/README.md

 ### Adding a new migration

-Add your change to the table in `tables.py`.
+1. Make modifications to the database schema in `tables.py`.

+2. Update COLUMNS in the corresponding ORM objects (e.g., `objects/worksheet.py`).

-Add your migration:
+3. Add a migration:

       codalab_env/bin/alembic revision -m "<your commit message here>" --autogenerate

 This will handle most use cases but **check the file it generates**.
 If it is not correct please see the [Alembic Docs](http://alembic.readthedocs.org/en/latest/tutorial.html#create-a-migration-script) for more information on the migration script.

-Make sure you also update COLUMNS in the correct ORM object (e.g., `objects/worksheet.py`).

-Finally upgrade to your migration:
+4. Upgrade to your migration (modifies the underlying database):

      codalab_env/bin/alembic upgrade head